-Unfortunately, for many marketing specialists, they spend far too much time on selling the features of machine learning as opposed to putting them into practice.
-And we do not mean that these experts are lazy, but rather that AI can still seem like such a potent selling point that get caught up in the sales process as opposed to demonstrating the actual benefits.
+Unfortunately, many marketing specialists spend far too much time selling the features of machine learning instead of putting them into practice.
+We don’t mean that these experts are lazy.
+In reality, AI can still seem like the only potent selling point to focus on as opposed to demonstrating the actual benefits.

-Real-Time – While extracting insights from this data is crucial, one of the highlights is the capability of machine learning to put this date into action.
-In this sense, big data can be gathered, interpreted and used all at once.
-An example of this can be seen on social media platforms which offer to place adverts in front of a very specific audience.
+While extracting insights from this data is crucial, one of the highlights is the capability of machine learning to put this data into action.
+In this sense, big data can be gathered, interpreted, and used all at once.
+An example of this can be seen on social media platforms that offer to place adverts in front of a very specific audience.

-Decision Making – As you can see in the previous benefits, machine learning is responsible for gathering immense amounts of information.
-Quite often, this information is factual, accurate and based on real consumer trends.
-With this in mind, machine learning has made the decision-making process a lot easier for the fact that these decisions can now be made with informed data rather than blind projections based on nothing more than theory.
+As you can see in the previous benefits, machine learning is responsible for gathering immense amounts of information.
+Quite often, this information is factual, accurate, and based on real consumer trends.
+With this in mind, machine learning has made the decision-making process a lot easier.
+These decisions can now be made with informed data rather than blind projections based on nothing more than theory.

 The Role of Machine Learning for Marketing AI Startups

 Defining the underlying purpose of any brand, product or service is never an easy or quick task.
-When it comes to professional marketers, this is certainly true, and most experts will spend weeks or months trying to craft the perfect message.
-After all, this product is not only a first impression but also something which should stay with the organization for the foreseeable future.
+When it comes to professional marketers, this is certainly true.
+Most experts will spend weeks or months trying to craft the perfect message.
+After all, this product is not only a first impression but also something that should stay with the organization for the foreseeable future.

-Increased Efficiency – We would mention the speed of machine learning a lot more, but in truth, we expect that businesses will know about this already.
-After all, automation of any kind is rapid next to the alternative and can take responsibility for many of the most menial or frustrating tasks facing the business.
+Increased Efficiency – The speed of machine learning is a lot higher.
+In reality, we expect that businesses will know about this already.
+After all, automation of any kind is so much more efficient.
+In fact, a good AI system can take responsibility for many of the most menial or frustrating tasks facing the business.

-Affordable Cost – One of the most enticing aspects of machine learning is the cost, and this is most often a fraction of what it would take to employ people to do the same job.
+Affordable Cost – One of the most enticing aspects of machine learning is the cost.
+This is most often a fraction of what it would take to employ people to do the same job.
 Furthermore, machine learning drastically reduces the cost of communication and other marketing-related expenses.

 Improved Communication – Aside from the affordable nature of emails or instant chat functions, marketers can use machine learning to identify the most effective communication channels.
 Furthermore, many applications are available to integrate these mediums and form one main channel of communication.